shakilmith/documentation/frontend/react/react-conditional-rendering/index.md

 ## Using Ternary operator.

-We can simple replace our (if / else) block using the shorthand ternary operator.
+We can simply replace our (if / else) block using the shorthand ternary operator.
+Basically, ternary operator or expression means a single if and else statement.

-Syntax:
+**Syntax**

 ```
 condition ? <true expression>: <false expression> //in other words